TruncatedDinoSour/armour/doc/d/pDB-1.md

         -   The algorithm is pretty complex.
         -   A fairly big key size (128 bytes).

-An additional cipher, used for obscurity purposes in non-sensitive operations, is used:
+An additional stream cipher, used for obscurity purposes in non-sensitive contexts, is used:

 -   RC4: Stream cipher
     -   Advantages: Fast.
-    -   Disadvantages: Insecure, broken.
+    -   Disadvantages: Insecure, considered to be broken.

 RC4 is not and will not be used for anything sensitive.
 It is only used as an obfuscation algorithm for some non-sensitive data.